OP: Jean-Louis: Cooking With the Seasons

 Opening a high-exposure restaurant in the Watergate apartment complex in Washington, DC in 1979, Palladin showcased imaginative work using products from US sources—Maryland crabs, eels from Maine, California oysters, local wild greens and mushrooms.

-Ten years later, the distinguished photographer Fred Maroon, a devotee of Jean-Louis at the Watergate, persuaded the chef to assemble a book featuring his work and displaying it dramatically—glowingly lit from beneath and appearing as fresh and alive as it had been five minutes out of the kitchen.
+Ten years later, the distinguished photographer Fred Maroon, a devotee of the restaurant, persuaded the chef to assemble a cookbook featuring his own dramatic photography.

-One can hardly characterize the range of dishes, all arranged seasonally.
-We call attention to, choosing at random, the three-melon consommé with Sauternes, julienned vegetables, and mint; a salad of morels stuffed with Louisiana crawfish; prime rib with bone marrow flan, confit of onions in red wine, and sage potato chips; chestnut souffle with poached pears, apples, and peaches.
+One can hardly characterize the range of seasonal dishes.
+To name a few: the three-melon consommé with Sauternes, julienned vegetables, and mint; a salad of morels stuffed with Louisiana crawfish; prime rib with bone marrow flan, confit of onions in red wine, and sage potato chips; chestnut souffle with poached pears, apples, and peaches.

-There have been many spectacular looking celebrations of chefs’ work since that time, but this remains a model of creative energy—for both its culinary content and its artistic excellence.
+There have been many spectacular looking celebrations of chefs’ work since that time, but this remains a model of creative energy.